cph-cachet/carp_studies_app/docs/app_store_deployment_pipeline.md

         bundler-cache: true
         working-directory: android

-These commands create the `upload-keystore.jks`, `PLAY_STORE_CONFIG.json` and the `key.properties` files which are essensial for signing the app as the developer account `Copenhagen Research Platform @ DTU Health Tech`.
+These commands create the `upload-keystore.jks`, `PLAY_STORE_CONFIG.json` and the `key.properties` files which are essential for signing the app as the developer account `Copenhagen Research Platform @ DTU Health Tech`.
 These files contain variables saved as secrets in the Github repo.

     - name: Configure Keystore
         run: |